 Carrier concentrations

-At normal temperatures essentially every acceptor is ionised, contributing one hole.
-When (the Intrinsic carrier concentration), the hole concentration is set by the doping:
+At normal temperatures every acceptor is ionised, contributing one hole.
+When (the Intrinsic carrier concentration), the doping sets the hole concentration:

 and the electron concentration is forced down by the Mass-action law :